Plantar fasciopathy is a painful condition resulting in symptoms of pain under the heel.

 The Plantar Fascia is a broad, thick band of tissue that runs from under the heel to the front of the foot.

-Plantar fasciitis can also be known as a ‘heel spur’ although they are not strictly the same.
+Plantar fasciopathy can also be known as a ‘heel spur’ although they are not strictly the same.
 A heel spur is a bony growth that occurs at the attachment of the plantar fascia to the heel bone (calcaneus).
-A heel spur can be present (viagra canada cheapest of the plantar fascia) on a foot with no symptoms at all and a painful heel does not always have a heel spur present.
+A heel spur can be present on a foot with no symptoms at all and a painful heel does not always have a heel spur present.

-The most common viagra for sale cheapest is very tight calf muscles which leads to overpronation of the foot.
+The most common cause is very tight calf muscles which leads to overpronation of the foot.
 This in turn produces repetitive over-stretching of the plantar fascia leading to irritation and thickening of the tissue.
 As the fascia thickens it loses flexibility and strength.
 The cause of pain is thought to be degeneration of the fascia at its attachment to the calcaneus (heel bone).

-Excessive walking in footwear which does not provide adequate arch support has been attributed to plantar fasciitis.
+Excessive walking in footwear which does not provide adequate arch support has also been attributed to plantar fasciopathy.
 In addition, overweight individuals are more at risk of developing the condition due to the excess weight impacting on the foot.

 What are the Signs and Symptoms?